chrissoria/catllm-json-formatter

 Key Capabilities

-- Seamless Integration: Designed to be used automatically within the
+- Integrated with cat-llm: Designed to be used automatically as a fallback formatter within the cat-llm library when